quou/openmv/README.md

  - [ ] Tilemap system.
  - [ ] Advanced Rendering (Post processing fx, etc.).
  - [ ] Actually make a damn game.

+## Building
+Generate a Makefile using Premake.
+Requires a C99 compatible compiler that supports variadic macros and the ability to cast a void pointer to a function pointer.
+GCC is what I use.

+Dependencies:
+	- `libdl`
+	- `libGL`
+	- `libm`
+	- `libX11`